How to leave Kansas residency?

 7) Notify your employer

 Let your employer know about your new address so they can update your payroll and tax withholdings to your new state.
-This will help make sure Kansas doesn’t withhold state income taxes after your move.
+This can help reduce the chance that Kansas state income tax continues to be withheld after your move.

 Step 2: Sever ties with Kansas

-Once you've moved to a new state, the next step is to officially end your ties with Kansas, ensuring that you are no longer considered a resident for tax purposes.
+Once you’ve moved to a new state, the next step is to officially end your ties with Kansas, which can reduce the chances that you will be treated as a resident for tax purposes and strengthen your position if your status is ever reviewed.

 Here are the key steps you need to take: